 Always wash your hands after using any unsafe material.

 Store materials properly, as directed on their labels.
-Flammable chemicals
+Flammable chemicals should

-like acids must be stored separately from each other.
+must be stored separately from each other.

 Hazards of improper use